-- Workshops: Participation in a minimum of five workshops for the 2016-2017 Graduate Student Teaching Development Program.
-It is recommended that students keep notes of their learning during each workshop and begin the reflection process.
+- Workshops: Participation in a minimum of five workshops for the Emerging Teachers Development Program.
+It is recommended that participants keep notes of their learning following each workshop and begin the reflection process.

-- Reflective Statement: After completing five workshops, students submit a reflective statement which summarizes their key learning from the five workshops; how their beliefs about teaching and learning evolved and/or changed; why their beliefs about teaching and learning evolved and/or changed; and what skills or strategies they have implemented or plan to implement as a result of attending the workshops.
+- Summary Reflective Statement: After completing five workshops, participants submit a reflective statement which summarizes their key learnings from the five workshops; how their beliefs about teaching and learning evolved and/or changed; why their beliefs about teaching and learning evolved and/or changed; and what skills or strategies they have implemented or plan to implement as a result of attending the workshops.

 Earning the badge

 After you have participated in a minimum of five workshops and you have written your summary reflective statement, you will submit the BADGE Application Form.
-Once your summary reflective statement and workshop attendance have been verified, you will be issued the badge within 30 days of submitting the application form.
-Please note that the deadline for submitting the BADGE application form is May 22, 2017 at 11:59 pm.
+Once your summary reflective statement and workshop attendance have been verified, you will be issued the badge.

 Enrolling in the D2L course

-Students will need to self-register in the D2L course.
+Participants will need to self-register in the D2L course.
 To do this, log into D2L and look for the self-registration link under "My Tools".
-Select "2016-2017 Graduate Student Teaching Development Badge" and click the "Register" button in the bottom right hand corner.
+Select "Emerging Teachers Development Program" and click the "Register" button in the bottom right hand corner.

-The following workshops can be used toward the Graduate Student Teaching Development badge.
+The following workshops can be used toward earning a badge within the Emerging Teachers Development Program.
 Click the link to register; you must register in order to attend the workshop.

 The Fall 2017 Emerging Teachers Development Workshop Schedule is available here.